-The 2017-18 Spring Projection RAM will be released on April 6, 2017.
+The 2018-19 Spring Projection RAM is planned for release on April 12, 2018.

-The level of funding the CBE will receive in 2017-18 from the provincial government will not be enough to continue operations at the same service level as in 2016-17.
+The level of funding the CBE will receive in 2018-19 from the provincial government will increase for enolment growth but the amount received will not be enough to continue operations at the same service level as in 2017-18.
 Many cost reducing strategies have been considered and evaluated using decision-making criteria established by Superintendents' Team and outlined in the Budget Assumptions Report.
-The budget will be balanced using a combination of budget reductions in Service Units (3.7 per cent reduction), maximizing the use of Infrastructure, Maintenance and Renewal funding for in-year activities, applying reserves and, as a last resort, making reductions to school allocations (1.4 per cent reduction).